NiklasvonM/ocr-stringdist/README.md

 This makes it ideal for matching potentially incorrect OCR output against known values (e.g., product codes, database entries).

-> **Note:** This project is in early development.
-APIs may change in future releases.

 ## Installation

 ```bash